AML CTF Compliance Policy

 The client information updating is required every 6 months.

 8. Client Due Diligence and Identification Procedures

 8.1 Application of Client Due Diligence and Identification Procedures

 The Company shall duly apply client identification procedures and client due diligence measures in the following cases:

-In this respect, it is the duty of the AMLCO to apply the relevant Client Due Diligence Identification Procedures described in Section 7 of the Manual for the four (4) cases mentioned above.
-Furthermore the departments responsible to collect and file the relevant client identification documents shall to do so in accordance to the recording keeping procedures described in Section 10.1 of the Manual.
+In this respect, it is the duty of the AMLCO to apply the relevant Client Due Diligence Identification Procedures described in Section 7 of the Policy for the four (4) cases mentioned above.
+Furthermore the departments responsible to collect and file the relevant client identification documents shall to do so in accordance to the recording keeping procedures described in Section 10.1 of the Policy.

 8.2 Transactions that Favour Anonymity

 In the case of clients' transactions via internet, telephone, fax or other electronic means where the client is not present so as to verify the authenticity of his/her identification documents, or his/her signature, or the fact that he is the Ultimate Beneficial Owner, the Company applies reliable methods, procedures and control mechanisms so as to ensure such verifications.

 8.3 Failure or Refusal to Submit Information for the Verification of Clients' Identity